tbeauvais/wef-bootstrap/README.md

 * Input Controls (e.g. Date picker)
 * Navigation Builder

+### Installation

+Download the [wef_bootstrap.zip](/output/wef_bootstrap.zip) or build it from source.
+To build from source you will need to run 'ant' from the project folder.

+Once you have the wef_bootstrap.zip file use the Import > Web Experience Factory Archive to add to an existing project.

 ### Contributors Welcome
 If you would like to contribute you can clone this repo, and then submit a pull request for bug fixes or features.